kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 You see, cfgrib uses `eccodes`, a **C library** under the hood.
 What's the problem with that?
 Quite a big one actually.

 So first of all, we should notice that whenever cfgrib loads our dataset it creates an **index file**, like `era5_july2024_global_hourly.grib.5b7b6.idx`.
 Now a plausible explanation might be that they are still using the `long` datatype instead of fixed ones.
 This would actually cause a lot quirky platform problems.
 On Windows this might mean **32-bit** offsets, which roughly translates to **<2GB** of data.
 So whenever we seek past 2GB, it overflows, possibly goes negative, hence the error.
 This is highly speculative though, and my rudimentary C++ skills should not be relied on.

+I mentioned `.compute()` before, this is why it was needed.
+I was trying to test whether we can actually carry out computations on data beyond 5th july, it would also force xarray to not lazy load it.
+But either way it didn't work.

 <br>